-Read Sarah Ferguson's Hopeful Message To Princess Beatrice On What Would Have Been Her Wedding Day
+Read Sarah Ferguson's Hopeful Message To Princess Beatrice On What Would Have Been Her Wedding Day - E!
+Online

 "Princess Beatrice and Mr. Mapelli Mozzi are very much looking forward to getting married but are equally aware of the need to avoid undertaking any unnecessary risks in the current circumstances," a March statement read.
 "In line with government advice for the UK and beyond, the couple are reviewing their arrangements for 29th May."

 Unfortunately, Beatrice and Edoardo are among thousands of couples who were forced to change their wedding plans.
-Katy Perry and Orlando Bloom as well as Jennifer Lopez and Alex Rodriguezhave also decided to put their vows on pause.
+Katy Perry and Orlando Bloom as well as Jennifer Lopez and Alex Rodriguez have also decided to put their vows on pause.

 "There's no planning right now," Lopez recently admitted to Hoda Kotb.
 "You just have to kind of wait and see how this all plays out and it's disappointing."